 3rd Pair: Jyrki Lumme – Ed Jovanovski

 Alongside Lumme is another offensive defenseman, Ed Jovanovski.
-Known as “Jovocop”, he put together multiple seasons of 40+ points and was the closest the Canucks have ever gotten to a franchise d-man.
+Known as “Jovocop”, he put together multiple seasons of 40-plus points and was the closest the Canucks have ever gotten to a franchise d-man.
+Again, Hughes will probably have something to say about that as well.
 Jovanovski was capable of running the offense, while also providing a physical presence from the back end.

 The final selection to this team is none other than Harold Snepsts.
 He was never the most skilled defenseman but definitely the most popular.
 Known primarily for his leadership, toughness, heart, and grit, Snepsts is still popular around British Columbia.
 He rounds out the all-time team’s defense core.